St Lawrence's Church, St Lawrence

 St Lawrence's Church, St Lawrence is a parish church in the Church of England located in St Lawrence, Isle of Wight.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 The church was built in 1878 to a design by Sir George Gilbert Scott. and consists of a nave, chancel, north aisle, porch and western turret with eight bells, cast in 1935.
+The church's font was taken from old St Lawrence's Church.

+The church's stained glass were produced by Edward Burne-Jones, William Morris and Ford Madox Brown.

 Organ

 A specification of the organ can be found on the National Pipe Organ Register.